ekeren/react-wing-workshop/01-setup.md

 ## Wing it

-Create a new directory on your filesystem and create `hello.main.w` with the following content:
+1. Create a new directory on your filesystem (e.g. `/tmp/wing-workshop`)
+2. Start vscode from this directory
+3. Create a `backend` directory
+4. Create `backend/main.w` with the following content:
 ```ts
 bring cloud;